Woburn Sands Newspapers

 Copies have survived, bound into annual volumes, for the following years: 1910, 1912, 1913, 1914, 1919, 1921, and 1922, then continuously from 1927 until 1968, and also 1972.
 These are available to see at Bedfordshire Archives and Records Service at Bedford or the British Library.

-Another, far smaller, local paper was the Woburn Sands Weekly Messenger.
+Woburn Sands Weekly Messenger was far smaller local paper.
 This was produced by Mr Herbert Gregory at his ‘Sandpine’ (sometimes “Sanpine”) Printing Press, in the High Street, which was also responsible for many of the local postcards.
 He very helpfully printed a checklist of his postcards in one edition.
-In June 1906, he is advertising Cheetham’s postcards of “The Fire”, (when The Cyclists Rest burnt down,) at 2d each, but by April 1907, he is clearing his own postcard stock, and offering 6 for 1d!
+In June 1906, he is advertising Cheetham’s postcards of “The Fire”, (when The Cyclists Rest burnt down,) at 2d each, but by April 1907, he is clearing his own postcard stock, and offering 6 for 1d.

 The editions I have seen copies of are: